David5280/space-out/README.md

 ## Summary

 SPACE-OUT is my final solo project for module three at the Turing School of Software & Design.
 This app is a database of planets in our solar-system (pluto included).
 SPACE-OUT pulls from a custom [Google Sheets to API converter](https://sheety.co) which I composed in [this spreadsheet](https://tinyurl.com/yynlwpc7).
 The homepage provides links in the dropdown menu to the left, and in the planet images.
 Each link will take you to that planet's page, displaying relevant information.
-Additionally, a user view some personalized information about each planet by clicking on 'Your Stats' in the dropdown menu and entering some information.
+Additionally, a user can view some personalized information about each planet by clicking on 'Your Stats' in the dropdown menu and entering some information.

 SPACE-OUT was built in five days.